Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

 - Chapter 6 of *Programming and Mathematical Thinking*
 - Chapters 2 and 3 of *Doing Math with Python*

+### Week Eight: October 19, 2020 to October 23, 2020

+- How do I use dynamically generated streams of data to implement memory efficient and predictable Python programs?

+**Reading Assignments**

+- Chapter 7 of *Programming and Mathematical Thinking*
+- Chapters 2 and 3 of *Doing Math with Python*

 ## Calendar Overview

 ### August